Sergiovan/Sir-Govan-Discord/README.md

 ### Hall of fame
 If any one message gets 3 📌 reactions from people who are not the author, it enters the hall of fame for posterity.

+### The twitterverse
+Reacting with 🔁 or 🔂 on a message sends it to the Infinitely Tall Cylinder Earth version of twitter and returns a picture of your message as a tweet there.
+🔂 only takes your text, and 🔁 also takes other people's messages as extra tweets below yours.

 ## Commands
 ### !pin {message}
 Puts a message in the hall of fame.
 But it'll be marked.
 Cheaters beware, democracy is strong.